-- 1) If in hadn't been for those chapters in our lives, we would most likely be very proud people.
+1) If it hadn't been for those chapters in our lives, we would most likely be very proud people.

 Some of us would not pay attention to God at all.
-God had to take us down to the lowest level, so He could get our attention. - 2) If we didn't go through trials, we really wouldn't have grown in maturity or gained depth of character.
-I find myself growing more in the Lord and moving myself closer to God, while I go through the trials and tests.
+God had to take us down to the lowest level, so that He could get our attention.

+2) If we didn't go through those trials, we really wouldn't have grown in maturity or gained depth of character.

+I find myself growing more in the Lord and moving me closer to God, while I went through the trials and tests.
 Those times of suffering build us and mold us more and more into conformity to Jesus Christ.

-A man approached a little league baseball game one afternoon.
-He asked a boy in the dugout what the score was.
-The boy responded, "Eighteen to nothing-we're behind."
-"Wow," said the spectator, "I'll bet you're discouraged."
-"Why should I be discouraged?" replied the little boy.
-"We haven't even gotten up to bat yet!"
+The apostle Peter wrote this letter to a group of Christians scattered throughout the northern areas of Asia Minor, where he may have previously preached the Gospel.

+The group of people he was writing to probably included both Jews and Gentiles.
+The apostle addressed the letter's recipients as "aliens" in v1, a word indicating that Peter was speaking not just to Jews or just to Gentiles but to Christians who were living their lives in such a way that they would have stood out as aliens among the surrounding culture.

+Based on the numerous references to suffering and persecution in this letter, Peter likely wrote in AD 64, just as the persecution of Christians under Nero was ramping up.